Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Physical Adversarial Patches

 \subsection{Constraints}

-In addition to the above objective, it is essential to consider constraints during the optimization process, particularly for infrared adversarial patches.
-There are two key constraints to be considered in the infrared scenario are: (1) infrared images have much less texture information than RGB images due to overlap in the spectral reflectance across different materials; (2) physically implementing a high-resolution patch or one with a pixel value of a specific magnitude is difficult due to material limitations.
+In addition to the above objective, it is essential to consider constraints during the optimization process, particularly for infrared adversarial patches in physical space.
+There are two key constraints to be considered in the infrared scenario: (1) infrared images have much less texture information than RGB images due to overlap in the spectral reflectance across different materials; (2) physically implementing a high-resolution patch or one with a pixel value of a specific magnitude is challenging due to material limitations.

 Constraints are thus added during optimization to obtain physically-realizable patches for interfering with infrared detection~\cite{zhu2021bulb_attack, zhu2022qr_attack, wei2023hotcold, wei2023shape_attack}.
 For example, with the HCB attack~\cite{wei2023hotcold}, only nine grids are used for a patch with binary values (0/1).
-Wei et al.~\cite{wei2023shape_attack} optimized patches with only binary values while promoting clustering of pixels with the same value for easy real-world implementation.
+Wei et al.~\cite{wei2023shape_attack} optimized patches with only binary values while promoting the clustering of pixels with the same value for easy real-world implementation.

-The limitation of low-resolution and simple-colored infrared adversarial patches motivated our investigation into the straightforward defense mechanism POD, detailed in the next section.
+This limitation of low-resolution and simple-colored infrared adversarial patches raises the question, ``Are state-of-the-art infrared patches effective against properly defended models?".
+This motivated our investigation into the straightforward defense mechanism POD, detailed in the next section.